alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 If you are unwilling to do this, at least restart Tor with: `/etc/init.d/tor restart` - otherwise you will not pick up the changes that we just made to the `torrc` file.
 But it's better to reboot and test everything

-## After reboot, Re-Check Tor Connectivity
+## After reboot, Re-Check Outbound Tor Connectivity

 See the **Check Tor Connectivity** section above.
 Do that again.